gasparka/thesis/docs/vhdl_extensions.rst

 Signal assignment operator sets the value of **next** variable.
 On the next simulation delta, **current** is automatically set to equal **next**.

-This two variable method has been used before, for example Pong P. Chu, author of one of the best VHDL books, suggests to use this style in defining sequential logic in VHDL :cite:`chu_vhdl`.
-Same semantics are also used in MyHDL :cite:`jan_myhdl_signals`.
+This two variable method has been used before, for example Pong P. Chu, author of one of the most reputed VHDL books, suggests to use this style in defining sequential logic in VHDL :cite:`chu_vhdl`.
+The same semantics are also used in MyHDL :cite:`jan_myhdl_signals`.

 Adapting this style for the OOP data model is shown on :numref:`mac-next-data`.

 .. code-block:: vhdl
-    :caption: Data model with **next**
+    :caption: Data model with **next**, in OOP-style VHDL
     :name: mac-next-data

     type next_t is record